 While in Osaka, my Couchsurfing host took me to the nightlife area and we did a little people-watching.
-There on the street were young men and women dressed in bad pop star outfits chasing down rich men and women in order to be their “friend for the night.”
+There on the street were young men and women dressed in bad pop-star outfits chasing down rich men and women in order to be their “friend for the night.”
 And I don’t mean in a hooker way.
 They are simply paid for their company (and even bought stuff!).
 Weird, right?
 How come no one pays me to hang out with them?
-Apparently, they earn up to $1,000 USD for this per night and there’s no expectation of sex at all!
+Apparently, they earn up to $1,000 USD for this per night, and there’s no expectation of sex at all!
 This makes the list for one reason: it’s fascinating.
 Talk about something that is culturally Japanese!
-I could sit there on the street with some popcorn and watch as girls and boys dressed like anime characters chased after sugar daddies and mamas who might buy them drinks or bad outfits.
+I could sit there on the street with some popcorn and watch as girls and boys dressed like anime characters chase after sugar daddies and mamas who might buy them drinks or bad outfits.

 I love the crazy and wacky outfits people wear in Japan:

 When is a train station not just a train station?
 When it’s a Japanese train station.
 In Japan, train stations aren’t just for trains, they’re also for malls, supermarkets, huge restaurant areas, and office buildings.
 Talk about using space effectively.

 Asian countries always have much better hotel service than in the West, but Japan takes it to another level.
 I left my bags out one day and they were brought to my room.
 Towels brought up just because they thought I might need extra.
 At the traditional hotels, my bed mat was set up at dinner and taken away while I had breakfast.
 Hotel owners wave you good-bye.
 Everything is done with a bow.
 Everyone is helpful.
 American hospitality is great, but even we could learn a thing or ten from the Japanese.